AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 The explorer tree is managed by the ParentId and ChildCount fields.
 The FullName field gives the full path of the folder in the tree.
 Finally, there is a unique index on the field representing the internal name of the folder.

 Learn more about Campaign explorer and deliveries in [this page](../get-started/user-interface.md#explorer).

-## Delivery and tracking {#delivery-and-tracking}

-A  set of tables allows to monitor deliveries and potential issues encountered when messages are sent.

-The **NmsBroadLogMsg** table relates to the **nms:broadLogMsg** schema.
-It is an extension of the delivery log table.
-This table contains information used for qualifying SMTP errors.

-Learn more about delivery logs in [this page](../monitor/delivery-logs.md).

 ## Campaign management {#campaign-management}